-As we walked, we came across a small crab shack called Klaw.
+This serrano and lime mignonette recipe was inspired by the oysters we had at Klaw in Dublin, Ireland.
 To say it’s a small space is an understatement.
 It’s tiny.
 And, it’s popular.
 Luckily, there were two stools facing the open kitchen, which is basically the back half of the restaurant.
 We quickly sat down, ordered some wine and settled in for their oyster happy hour.

 Serrano and Lime Mignonette

-I found a really easy and similar recipe online from Bobby Flay and the sweet-spicy flavor combination has become my new favorite topping for oysters.
+I decided to try to remake the mignonette we had at Klaw at home.
+I found a similar recipe online by Bobby Flay and the sweet-spicy flavor combination has become my new favorite topping for oysters.
 This mignonette is really versatile too.
 It would taste delicious on fish or chicken tacos and would make a tasty salsa to serve with chips.

 - 1-2 dozen oysters, shucked